 Don't think well-behaved Icelandic kids have a sweet deal all around, however.
 They may enjoy 13 Santa Claus-like visits, but they also have to contend with a creature called Grýla who comes down from the mountains on Christmas and boils naughty children alive, and a giant, blood-thirsty black kitty called the Christmas Cat that prowls around the country on Christmas Eve and eats anyone who's not wearing at least one new piece of clothing.

-Apparently, the Yule Lads used to be a lot more creepy then they are today, too, but in 1746 parents were officially banned from tormenting their kids with monster stories about those particular creatures.
-Today, they're mostly benign--save for the harmless tricks they like to play.
+Apparently, the Yule Lads used to be a lot more creepy than they are today, too, but in 1746 parents were officially banned from tormenting their kids with monster stories about those particular creatures.
+Today, they're mostly benign—save for the harmless tricks they like to play.

-Like Snow White's seven dwarves, each of the Yule Lads has his own distinct personality.
+Like Snow White's Seven Dwarfs, each of the Yule Lads has his own distinct personality.
 Their names, however, remained a point of much interpretation and debate until recently.
 As the National Museum of Iceland describes:

 - Sheep-Cote Clod: He tries to suckle yews in farmer's sheep sheds